7thLucas/full-app-6a394-128dc-4805/_doc/product-overview.md

 packaging, revenue models, GTM — without fluff.
 Calm and confident, not hypey.
 Outputs read like a strong analyst memo, not marketing copy.

+The app is **Square Peg-branded** — it carries the Square Peg logo as its product icon and includes an "About Square Peg" firm page (see Scope).
+The product is positioned as the firm's own monetization tool, so founders and IC viewers see the Square Peg lens behind the analysis.

 ## Scope

 **In scope (built v1):** company-profile input; AI-generated ranked monetization plays